vuejs/v2.vuejs.org/source/guide/getting-started.md

 <div>&#123;&#123;message | capitalize&#125;&#125;</div>
 ```

 Now before the div's textContent is updated, the `message` value will first be passed through the `capitalize` function.
-You can chain multiple filters together.
-Check out the full list of [built-in filters](/api/filters.html) and how to [write custom filters](/guide/filters.html#Writing_a_Custom_Filter).
+For more details see [Filters in Depth](/guide/filters.html).

 ## A Quick Example